 - ¼ cup parmesan cheese, grated

 - 1 handful flat leaf parsley, finely chopped

 - salt and pepper to taste

 - - Preheat oven to 380Fº

 - - In a deep skillet (or large pan), add olive oil, garlic and thyme.
 Cook for 2 minutes over high heat and add mushrooms.
-Cook until mushrooms are golden brown.
+Cook until mushrooms are golden brown (about 7-8 minutes).
 Turn off the heat and set aside.

 - - Put the spaghetti squash on a baking tray and bake for about an hour, until squash can be pierced with a knife.